Fuji 35mm f/2 WR vs Mitakon 35mm f/0.95

 Despite my issues with the too-easy-to-spin aperture ring and the non-weather sealing, the lens itself looks and feels well-built.
 The barrel is all metal and the focus is buttery smooth.
 It’s also heavy as brick!
 Weight is a byproduct of fast lenses, as they require a lot of glass to correct aberrations.
 That mass of glass is another reason why this lens is only a manual focus lens by the way.
 Moving heavy elements with the precision and speed required for accurate focus at f/0.95 isn’t easy and would make the lens significantly larger and incredibly more expensive.

 As you’ve probably gathered by now, I’m not a lab photographer.
 If pure sharpness was my photographic goal, I wouldn’t be selling off my Sony A7rII in favor of Fuji’s APS-C offering.
 Don’t get me wrong, Fuji’s X-series cameras are amazing, but they also can’t quite reach Sony’s full-frame sensor performance.
 However, it really doesn’t matter all that much when it comes to creating compelling images and I believe Fuji is much more fun to shoot!
-And in my book, “much more fun” means much more keepers.
+And in my book, “much more fun” means many more keepers.

 So which lens do I prefer?